cweill/ai_book/README.md

-# Supporting Code for The Welch Labs Illustrated Guide to AI
+# The Welch Labs Illustrated Guide to AI

-Support code for Welch Labs AI Book
+This repo contains supporting code for the [Welch Labs Illustrated Guide to AI](https://www.welchlabs.com/ai-book).